List of articles № 12

 Understanding canine sleep architecture is essential for interpreting the content of a dog’s dreams.
 Dogs, like humans, cycle through distinct phases that each serve specific neurological functions.
 Recognizing these phases enables owners to distinguish normal rest from potential sleep disturbances..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to quickly dry a dog after a bath.
+Instruction: how to understand why a dog steals food.

 Instruction: how to train a puppy not to chew shoes.